netwk-pro/blog/docs_raw/tags.md

 ---
-title: Tags
+title: Tag Index
 ---

 <sup>[SPDX-License-Identifier](https://spdx.dev/learn/handling-license-info/):
 `CC-BY-4.0 OR GPL-3.0-or-later`</sup>

-# Tag Index
+# Tags

+This page lists all of the tags used in the blog.
+Click on a tag to see the related articles and posts.

 <!-- material/tags -->

-This page lists all of the tags used in the documentation.
-Click on a tag to see all the related pages.